FlintLabs/H5BP-Symfony2-Bundle/README.md

 Technologies at work

 * h5bp v1: Provides the boilerplate code HTML5/js and reset CSS
-* Assetic: Provides filters for coding with various css/js technologies (Less, Sass, CoffeeScript, etc)
+* Assetic: Provides filters for coding, compiling with various css/js technologies (Less, Sass, CoffeeScript, etc)
 * Twig: Provides a easy to use template language, which you can leverage for 'extending' base code (like h5bp)
 * Symfony2: Easy framework for bundling technologies, managing dependencies and writing your application